L. E. F. Eden Garden Matriculation School

 L.E.F.
 Eden Garden Matriculation School is a school in Salem, Tamil Nadu.
 It was founded in 1979 under the administration of the Laymen's Evangelical Fellowship International, a Christian evangelical mission.
 The school is situated in the center of the city.
+It is one of the best in Schools nurturing good values and enhance their communication skills in English language.